 Dr Marta Brunelli, Chair of Heritage Education (Faculty of Cultural Heritage), University of Macerata, Italy.

-Drawing on nearly three decades of interpretive consulting and training experiences, John Veverka very effectively shares his insights on interpretive concepts and practices.
+Drawing on his extensive interpretive consulting and training experiences, John Veverka very effectively shares his insights on interpretive concepts and practices.

 Dr Bill Lewis, formerly Professor, University of Vermont, and author of Interpreting for Park Visitors.

 Interpretive Master Planning has many multicultural implications which extend its usefulness to Asian cultures.
 At the university and practical level it merits its place as a resource for interpretative planning and development across multiple settings: museum, historical, environmental and botanical.